kshurik/rekkobook/docs/chapter1/collab_filter.md

 for items are used to generate recommendations for the target user.
 Item-based collaborative filtering is another common approach in memory-based collaborative filtering.
 In this approach, the similarity between items is calculated based on the ratings of users who have rated both items.
 The similarity scores are then used to identify items that are similar to the items that the target user has already rated highly.
-Once the similar items are identified, they are recommended to the target user.
+Once similar items are identified, they are recommended to the target user.
 One advantage of memory-based collaborative filtering is that it is easy to implement and interpret.
 The algorithm is relatively simple and does not require a lot of computational resources.
 Additionally, memory-based collaborative filtering can be effective when there is a lot of data available and the